Hà Okio

-Hà Lương Ngọc, also known by his stagename Hà Okio (born 15 November 1981), is a Vietnamese recording artist, musician, producer and actor.
+Hà Lương Ngọc, also known by his stage name Hà Okio (born 15 November 1981), is a Vietnamese recording artist, musician, producer and actor.
 He has taught himself to sing, write music, play guitar and act.
 Early in his career, he quickly established his reputation as a rapper, singer and song writer.

-Ha Okio lives in Saigon, Vietnam.
+Hà Okio lives in Saigon, Vietnam.
 He is an ambassador of 350.org, a global environmental organization against climate change and The Earth Hour campaign (year 2012, 2013, 2014).
-In 2013, Ha Okio agreed to take on the role ambassador of The Red Journey (Hành Trình Đỏ) run by the Ministry of Public Health of Vietnam.
+In 2013, Hà Okio agreed to take on the role ambassador of The Red Journey (Hành Trình Đỏ) run by the Ministry of Public Health of Vietnam.
 He's also one of the Commit Vietnam ambassadors.

 In 2013, he was nominated as the Sexiest Vegetarian Celebrity in the world by PETA, People for the Ethical Treatment of Animals, alongside about 300 international celebs including Bill Clinton, Paul McCartney, Mike Tyson, Prince, Alicia Silverstone, Anne Hathaway, Brigitte Bardot, Diane Warren, Ellen DeGeneres, Erykah Badu, Fiona Apple, India.Arie, Joan Jett, Leona Lewis, Michelle Pfeiffer, and Shania Twain.

 He performed at Soundfest, Beatfest the 2 first biggest music festivals in Vietnam with estimated 50,000 goers each, with Vpop stars and international acts like Big Bang (South Korean band), Taio Cruz, Tata Young, Kimberley Caldwell (Top 7 American Idol), Shane Ward, Demi Lovato.

-VTV3, Vietnam's Got Talent, HTV Awards and many more have invited Ha Okio to perform on their shows, live on national television.
+VTV3, Vietnam's Got Talent, HTV Awards and many more have invited Hà Okio to perform on their shows, live on national television.

-In 2012 Ha Okio won the Vietnam Song Award for Best Artist (with Saigon Iced Milk Coffee_ Saigon Cafe Sua Da).
+In 2012 Hà Okio won the Vietnam Song Award for Best Artist (with Saigon Iced Milk Coffee_ Saigon Cafe Sua Da).

-Yasuy, top 2 finalists of Vietnam Idol, performed Noi Ay (The Place) which is written and first recorded by Ha Okio, at the finale of Vietnam Idol 2012 and it crowns him the winner of the 2012 contest.
+Yasuy, top 2 finalists of Vietnam Idol, performed Noi Ay (The Place) which is written and first recorded by Hà Okio, at the finale of Vietnam Idol 2012 and it crowns him the winner of the 2012 contest.

-In late 2013, Your Heart, written and performed by Ha Okio, was on the Grammy 2014 ballot.
-That makes Ha Okio the first Vietnamese artist has ever entered the prestigious Grammy awards.
+In late 2013, Your Heart, written and performed by Hà Okio, was on the Grammy 2014 ballot.
+That makes Hà Okio the first Vietnamese artist has ever entered the prestigious Grammy awards.